Unemployment and workers comp are benefits you can usually get if you are unable to work. But can you get both at the same time?

 - how long you’ll have to be away from work

 Your medical benefits will cover all expenses necessary for your recovery.
-While lost wages are usually at 66 ⅓% of your average weekly wage depending on your injury.
+Depending on your injury, lost wages are usually 66 ⅓% of your average weekly wage.

-While it’s possible to collect unemployment while on workers comp, it’s easier said than done.
+While collecting unemployment while on workers comp is possible, it’s easier said than done.

-As mentioned, you’ll only qualify for unemployment if you are able and willing to work.
-But to receive workers comp, you must be able to prove that your injury prevents you from working.
-This contradiction often prevents injured workers from claiming both unemployment and workers comp.
+As mentioned, you’ll only qualify for unemployment if you can and are willing to work.
+However, you must prove that your injury prevents you from working to receive workers’ compensation.
+This contradiction often prevents injured workers from claiming unemployment and workers’ compensation.

-On the other hand, getting approved for unemployment means that you are capable of working.
-If your employer or insurance company gets wind of this, they can use it to decline your workers comp claim.
-Or if you’re already collecting workers comp, they may sue you for fraud.
+On the other hand, getting approved for unemployment means you can work.
+If your employer or insurance company learns this, they can decline your workers’ compensation claim.
+Or, if you’re already collecting workers’ compensation, they may sue you for fraud.

-Though getting both workers comp and unemployment is difficult, it’s doable in certain cases.
+Getting workers comp and unemployment is difficult, but it’s doable sometimes.

 In general, you can only get unemployment and workers comp at the same time if: